Culinary Arts Menu

 Starting at about the mid-point of the program, students undertake two three-week practical work experiences to get a feel for an industry setting.
 The instructor helps arrange this in collaboration with businesses throughout British Columbia.
 About half of the students are assigned work experience somewhere in Kamloops or other areas of British Columbia while the other students continue with cutting activities, sausage manufacturing and with theory portions of the program in preparation for their own field work.

 Students from outside of the immediate Kamloops area are encouraged to do their work experience in their home communities.

 While on practicum, students are subject to their employer's company policies.
-They are not paid wages, but are covered by the Workers' Compensation Board (WCB) and the Ministry of Advanced Education.
+They are not paid wages, but are covered by the Workers' Compensation Board (WCB) and the Ministry of Post Secondary Education and Future Skills.
 The employers are responsible for completing evaluations of the students.